nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This section provides information on how you can use HackAssist commands for people management and tasks management.

-You can click [General](#general) to learn about general commands, [Members Management](#members-management) to learn about commands specific to People Management, or [Task Management](#tasks-management) to learn about commands specific to Task Management.
+You can click [General](#general) to learn about general commands, [People Management](#people-management) to learn about commands specific to People Management, or [Task Management](#tasks-management) to learn about commands specific to Task Management.

 Before you learn any commands, please read the following notes about HackAssist command format.